 The Basics of Electronic Trading

-Electronic trading, also known as e-trading, refers to the process of conducting trades in financial markets through an online broker dealer.
+Electronic trading, also known as online trading, refers to the process of conducting trades in financial markets through an online broker dealer using the internet.
 These trades can take place in the stock, bond, options, futures, or foreign exchange (FOREX) markets.

 Electronic trades can only be conducted during standard market hours: between 9:30 am and 4 pm Eastern Standard Time on weekdays.
 Traders can create orders after markets close, but the orders won’t be executed until the next trading day.

-With just a few clicks, investors can buy or sell just about any stock, ETF, or derivatives contract.
+With just a few clicks, investors can buy or sell just about any stock, exchange-traded fund, or derivatives contract.

-This represents a big change from the way the stock exchange worked prior to the internet, when traders would gather in one central place like The New York Stock Exchange and buy and sell stocks in person.
-It was a chaotic scene, with traders yelling out their orders and a broker manually completing paperwork for each trade.
+This represents a big change from the way the stock exchange worked prior to the internet, when traders would gather in one central place like The New York Stock Exchange (NYSE) and buy and sell stocks in person.
+With advances in digital technology, that’s no longer necessary and the age of electronic trades now dominates.

 How to Start Electronic Trading